Ami Campbell

-Ami Campbell (born 6 June 1991) is an English cricketer who currently plays for Worcestershire, on loan from North East Warriors, Central Sparks and Manchester Originals.
+Ami Campbell (born 6 June 1991) is an English cricketer who most recently played for Worcestershire, on loan from North East Warriors, Central Sparks and Manchester Originals.
 She plays as a left-handed batter.
 She has previously played for Northumberland, Yorkshire, Durham, Northern Diamonds and Northern Superchargers.

 Early life

 Campbell was born on 6 June 1991 in Newcastle upon Tyne.

 Domestic career

 Campbell made her county debut in 2005, in a County Challenge Cup match for Northumberland against Durham.
 Northumberland joined the full County Championship in 2008, and a season later Campbell was their top run-scorer in the tournament, as well as hitting her maiden county half-century, 68* against Ireland.
 In 2010, Campbell was again Northumberland's Championship leading run-scorer, with 193 runs at an average of 38.40.
 She also took her maiden five-wicket haul in 2010, with 5/31 against Shropshire.

 Campbell then took a break from county cricket for two years, returning in 2013 to play for Yorkshire.
-After two seasons with Yorkshire making little impact and another season's break, Campbell returned to Northumberland.
+After two seasons with Yorkshire, making little impact and another season's break, Campbell returned to Northumberland.
 Campbell soon returned to form, and was Northumberland's leading run-scorer in both the 2016 Women's County Championship and 2016 Women's Twenty20 Cup, and hit her career high score in both formats, 135 in List A matches and 81 in Twenty20s.

 Campbell moved to Durham ahead of the 2018 season, with her best season for the side coming that year, when she hit 147 runs at an average of 36.75 in the 2018 Women's County Championship.
 In 2020, Durham merged with Northumberland to form the North East Warriors.
 Although the side did not play any competitive matches that year due to the COVID-19 pandemic, Campbell appeared in two friendlies against Scotland for the team in 2020.
-In 2021, she was the side's highest run-scorer in the Twenty20 Cup, scoring 177 runs including two half-centuries.
+In 2021, she was the side's highest run-scorer in the Twenty20 Cup, scoring 177 runs, including two half-centuries.
 On 31 December 2021, it was announced that Campbell had signed for Worcestershire on loan for the 2022 county season.
 She played five matches for the side in the 2022 Women's Twenty20 Cup, scoring 95 runs at an average of 23.75.
+She continued to play for Worcestershire in the 2023 Women's Twenty20 Cup.